 2021/22 | • | 1255 | 7.5 | 7.1 | 7.9 | - | 1.9 |

 Another measure of long-term unemployment is long-term claimants of Job Seekers Allowance.
-In 2021, the number of people aged 16+ per 1,000 population aged 16-64 years who were long-term (more than 12 months) claimants of Job Seekers Allowance was four times higher in Hull than the percentage for England, and considerably higher than for all other local authorities across the region (Bradford had second highest rate of 4.0 per 1,000 population which was half the rate in Hull at 8.4 per 1,000 population or 0.8% of the population).
+In 2022, the number of people aged 16+ per 1,000 population aged 16-64 years who were long-term (more than 12 months) claimants of Job Seekers Allowance was three and a half times higher in Hull than the percentage for England

 Compared with benchmark